Determining the size of PVC pipe can be frustrating and challenging, especially if you're not familiar with how PVC

-PVC Schedule (abbrev.
-SCH or Sch.) is the thickness of the PVC pipe wall.
-The most common Schedule is 40, but Schedule 80 PVC is available from home centers or hardware stores.
-As the schedule gets larger, the pipe wall gets thicker from the outside in, so the inside hole (bore) of the pipe gets smaller.
+PVC schedule refers to the thickness of the pipe wall.
+The most common schedule is 40, but schedule 80 PVC is also available.
+As the schedule number increases, the pipe wall gets thicker and the inside diameter of the pipe gets smaller.

-All off-the-shelf pressurized plumbing-grade PVC pipe is marked with the pipe schedule.
+All off-the-shelf plumbing-grade PVC pipe is marked with the pipe schedule.
 This is so you can easily identify the schedule of the pipe before you buy it.
 Please see our PVC Pipe Markings Page to learn how to read them.

 3. Some Pipe isn't Compatible.

 Not all types of pipe will work with FORMUFIT fittings and accessories:

 The most commonly confused non-compatible pipe is Copper Tube Size (CTS) plastic pipe, made from CPVC and uses an entirely different sizing system.
 If you use a CTS pipe with FORMUFIT fittings or accessories, they will be much too large for the pipe.
 CTS and CPVC can be identified by their yellowish or tan color and are marked in the manufacturer printings as CTS or CPVC, and sometimes have a stripe that runs down the pipe.
 For more information on CPVC, please see our CPVC Incompatibilities page here.

 While ABS pipe is size-compatible with most FORMUFIT products, it cannot be cemented together using standard PVC cement.
 A special transitional cement must be used, or the pipe-to-fitting connection must be screwed together to connect them securely.
 ABS pipe is also very brittle and is not recommended for structural use.